 With the move to remote working from mid-March in 2020, work continued on IT and cyber security controls and on bedding down new and expanded policies and processes for internal control.
-The Data Protection Policy, approved in September 2019, was reviewed and updated particularly in light of remote working, new responsibilities related to cookies management and ongoing work to further embed data protection in work practices.
-Staff training and upskilling on using online platforms and on good practices related to the protection of personal data, was prioritised in support of remote working.
-IT support was provided to members of Council and its enabling structures to support the continuity of work in the online environment in response to the COVID-19 pandemic.
+The development of both a Corporate Governance Framework and a Business Continuity Plan was completed in 2021 and approved by Council.
+Existing policies such as those related to Protected Disclosures, Hospitality, Travel, IT and Procurement were reviewed and updated particularly in light of remote working and evolving work practices.
+Staff training in relation to the Protected Disclosures Policy was completed.
+IT support was provided to members of Council and its enabling structures to support the continuity of work in the online environment in the continuing response to the COVID-19 pandemic.